 - 46 percent of marketers spend $10,000 or more every year on link-building.

-Numbers don't lie, and if you want to build a thriving IT startup through SEO, link-building must be the center of your growth strategy.
+Numbers don't lie. neither does the search volumes and if you want to build a thriving IT startup through SEO, link-building must be the center of your growth strategy.

 Still, you have to acquire links that matter.
 Aim for links from high DA sites.

 The more links from high authority sites pointing to your website, the more Google believes you have high-quality content.

 Indeed, there's every chance you're already aware of this.
 What you may not know, however, is that this link-building works in reverse.

 When Google is analyzing the authority of your pages, it looks at inbound and outbound links.
 Why?